RealWTBking/photon/README.md

 | 1.8.9      |   ❌  |   ✅  |    ❌   |   ❌  |
 | 1.7.10     |   ❌  |   ✅  |    ❌   |   ❌  |

-*NeoForge will be supported when Sodium releases an update for NeoForge 1.21.10 ✅ = Actively Supported
+✅ = Actively Supported
 ⚠️ = Previously Supported
 ❌ = Not Supported